aftersound/weave/docs/dictionary-oriented-config-micro-framework.md

 make applications, especially those having to deal with a lot of configurables, to handle configuration in consistent manner, regardless of if it's about settings of connecting to a database or behavior tunables.

-It is adopted in all client extensions of Weave, and it helps create a unified form of representing settings which Weave client core uses to obtain connection to any system, no matter the system is Kafka, Cassandra, Couchbase, HDFS, etc, etc.
+It is adopted in all client extensions of Weave, and it helps create a unified form of settings which Weave client core uses to obtain connection to any system, no matter the system is Kafka, Cassandra, Couchbase, HDFS, etc, etc.

 Let's jump into an example to see how this config micro-framework works and how it could help applications handle config cleanly.